Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 		- If $b ≠ 1$, returns $1$

 # All Pairs Shortest Distance
-Each graph has a public graph, and a personal graph (its original graph), and with the help of the algorithm we used, each side updates the edges in the public graph, until the distances are updated to be the shortest in both
+Each graph has a public graph, and a personal graph (its original graph), and with the help of the algorithm we used.<br /> each side updates the edges in the public graph, until the distances are updated to be the shortest in both.
 Utilizes the Set Union Protocol and Enhances the capabilities into a secure computation of the All Pairs Shortest Distance between nodes in a graph.

 # Infrastracture